relating to the circular bioeconomy, the sustainable use of natural resources, the protection of the environment and rural development.

 By tram (8 stops, 20 minutes): No. 7 (direction Dubrava) and get of on the stop: Ravnice.
 Follow the Walking trail of Paula and Većeslav Pavlek all the way to the VI pavilion (10 minute walk, 750m).

-You are invited to prepare a 10 minute presentation involving NO MORE than three powerpoint slides.
-Please submit a brief statement of your intervention to Simon Heath at
+Please prepare a 5-7 minute presentation involving NO MORE than three powerpoint slides.
+Please submit a brief statement of your intervention to Rasa Pakeltiene at

 Searching for Common Solutions: the Strategic Dialogue on the Future of EU Agriculture and Next Steps